totalspectrum/spin2cpp/README.md

 Parsing is done via a yacc file (spin.y), but lexing is done with a hand crafted parser rather than using lex/flex.
-This is done to make state dependence a little easier.
+This is done to make tracking indentation a little easier.

 Mostly the parser builds an Abstract Syntax Tree (AST) which we then walk to compile the .cpp and .h files.
 Each AST node contains a "kind"